Jose Altuve Player Props: Astros vs. Athletics

 |Games w/1+ RBI

-- The pitching staff for the Athletics had a collective 7.6 K/9 last season, which ranked 25th in the league.

-- The Athletics had the 24th-ranked team ERA across all league pitching staffs (4.53).
+- The Athletics have the last-ranked team ERA among all MLB pitching staffs (6.81).

-- Athletics pitchers combined to allow 195 total home runs at a rate of 1.2 per game (fourth-most in baseball).
+- Athletics pitchers combine to give up the most home runs in baseball (89 total, 1.6 per game).

-- Muller makes his first start of the season for the Athletics.
+- Medina (0-3) takes the mound for the Athletics in his fifth start of the season.
+He has a 6.45 ERA in 22 1/3 innings pitched, with 19 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.